Jigsaw-23122002/Blockchain/Readme.md

 1. Why do we need distributed P2P in blockchain ?

 - Suppose Hacker hacks the blockchain of device A and changes the blocks in it.
 As soon as the changes are done in the blockchain of A, the neighbours B, F and E will be notified with the changes to agree and disagree.
 Obviously the changes will be milacious as it is changed by the hacker so B, E and F will disagree from the changes and the blockchain of A will be again changed back to the original blockchain.
+So in this way distributed network helps us in getting the blockchain secured from the hackers.

 ![image](https://github.com/Jigsaw-23122002/Blockchain/blob/master/Information/07.png)